 This Easy Black Bean Soup is hearty and healthy.
 Make it with canned black beans for a quick and easy one-pot meal.
 You can enjoy the soup chunky or blend it up for a creamy black bean soup!Jump to Recipe Print Recipe

-Today I’m sharing a favourite soup recipe that’s perfect for lunch or dinner.
+Some of my favourite go to recipes are those that can be made with staple ingredients.
 I know that as long as I have some good quality boxed broths, canned beans and a few other staple ingredients, I can get a delicious and healthy meal on the table quickly.

 Healthy Black Bean Soup